pganalyze Collector settings

 in the app.
 In-app names are based on hostname settings as determined during monitoring.

-After you make changes, you can run pganalyze-collector --test --reload
+After you make changes, you can run pganalyze-collector --test

-to verify the new configuration and load
+to verify the new configuration.

-interruptions and simplifies config file updates.
+flag).
+This minimizes monitoring interruptions and simplifies config file updates.

 The tables below list configuration settings, their defaults if not set, and their descriptions.
 If a setting is